ranemirusG/toolbox-notes/networking.md

 NbtStat

+# Netsh # cmd
-# cmd scripting utility.
-Display or modify the network config of local and remote computers
+Netsh is a command-line scripting utility that allows you to, either locally or remotely, display or modify the network configuration of a currently running computer.
+Used without parameters, netsh opens the Netsh.exe command prompt (that is, netsh>).

 netsh
 netsh int ipv4 show excludedportrange protocol=tcp
 netsh firewall show state
 netsh firewall show config

+Get-Process -Id (Get-NetTCPConnection -LocalPort YourPortNumberHere).OwningProcess Get-Process -Id (Get-NetUDPEndpoint -LocalPort YourPortNumberHere).OwningProcess

 Test-Connection